Your guide to plan, sell tickets, and host the perfect class reunion.

 This depends on your class as a whole.
 Whether you’re planning an elegant and refined event or a backyard barbecue, it’s important to take into account the attitudes and demeanor of your former classmates.
 Some may enjoy a more relaxed event – which are generally more “fun” and allow people to really catch-up – while others are looking for something a little more refined.
 In the end, it boils down to personal taste.

 HOW BIG SHOULD OUR BUDGET BE?

 That depends on the number of people you’re inviting and the estimated cost of your event.
 One of the biggest costs will be venue rentals.
 The next highest will probably be catering, followed by entertainers (if any) and reserving hotel space for travelers.
 Once you have a ballpark idea about those costs – which depend on the type and length of class reunion you’re planning – you can then narrow down a budget.

 Gifts are something that your guests can take away and remember the reunion by.
-You may choose to have small remembrances for each guest (photo packages, a DVD of the reunion’s proceedings, tickets to a homecoming game) or bigger “prizes” you can use for “awards ceremonies” or as incentive for participation in ice breaking games.
+You may choose to have small remembrances for each guest (photos, tickets to a homecoming game) or bigger “prizes” you can use for “awards ceremonies” or as incentive for participation in ice breaking games.

 These can range from floral arrangements to spa day gift certificates or even weekend getaways (ask the venue for special rates).
 It all depends on your budget, your guests, and how much time and effort you want to put in.

 Start early and double-check arrangements often.
 Don’t wait until a week before the event to call the venue and confirm.
 Also, get everything in writing and pay deposits.
-Putting money down will add weight to your arguments and make service providers and venue rental staff less likely to “forget” or “misplace” your reservations.
+Putting money down will make service providers and venue rental staff less likely to “forget” or “misplace” your reservations.